Search

 In summary, visa holders can own property in the Philippines but must follow the local laws and regulations governing the Filipino real estate industry.
 Each situation is unique, and compliance with the required eligibility criteria is crucial.

+Own Property Abroad provides assistance and guidance to help you obtain your visa in the Philippines, whether you require a retirement visa, investor visa, or any other type of visa.
 Our legal team is highly experienced and dedicated to ensuring your visa application is processed quickly and complies with local regulations.
 You can leave your details below or email us at [email protected] for more information or assistance with your visa application in the Philippines.

 Frequently Asked Questions (FAQs)